-Figure 18: The fit of the structural model fit to actions and beliefs jointly.
+Figure 17: The fit of the structural model fit to actions and beliefs jointly.

 After fitting the model to each subject, we simulate the aggregate data.
-In Figure 18, we plot the simulated empirical frequencies and median beliefs, which we compare to the data from [A,BA] to which the model was fit.
-We find that the model generates the observed belief biases, and we already know from Section 6.2.6 that the fitted model implies much higher levels of sophistication for player 1-subjects.
+In Figure 17, we plot the simulated empirical frequencies and median beliefs, which we compare to the data from $[A,\underline{BA}]$ to which the model was fit.
+We find that, indeed, the model generates the biases we observe.